Katy Perry Designed A Shoe Line & They're All Adorable

 “I have a two-car garage full of shoes and my dream is to bring personality shoes to the marketplace at an affordable price for women [ages] 16 to 40 or beyond,” she told WWD in an interview.

-Perry said that she is inspired by designers like Charlotte Olympia, Sophia Webster, and Kurt Geiger, but wants her collection to be at a more accessible price point: between $59 and $299 (£45 and £225).
+Perry said that she is inspired by designers like Charlotte Olympia, Sophia Webster, and Kurt Geiger, but wants her collection to be at a more accessible price point: between $59 and $299.

 “I am always conscious of my audience.
 At my shows, I could jack up the ticket price for my peers, but I always have a price range available for that person who’s always been my fan.
 I didn’t grow up with any money and I was always getting by by the skin of my teeth, so affordable is just ingrained in me,” she explained to WWD.